I Tried TikTok's Lube Makeup Primer Hack & The Results Surprised Me

 Advertisement

+Having researched the Durex lube, Hyram added, "I looked at the ingredients list and found that it has propylene glycol, sodium hydroxide, benzoic acid and hydroxyethyl cellulose: ingredients you find in most skincare products.
+So is it bad for your skin, not really.
+Can you use it?
+Yeah.
+Should you use it?
+That's a whole other question..."
+If Hyram isn't concerned, neither am I. In the name of Beauty In A Tik (and as someone with very oily skin) I had to give it a go.
+I thought, 'could there be method to the madness?'.
+Most lubricants are water-based and, as Hyram suggested, if you scan the ingredients list, you'll see that some contain moisturising ingredients often found in skincare.
+I picked up the Roam Refreshing Gel Lubricant, which includes glycerin (great for dry skin) and aloe vera (soothing and beneficial for inflammation) and suddenly it made sense.
+As I applied a couple of drops to my face, it felt just like a 'normal' primer — smooth and a tiny bit tacky to help the makeup adhere properly.

-The product absorbed quickly, but didn't work very well with my skincare underneath, which included sunscreen (an important step, even in the winter).
+The product absorbed quickly, but didn't work very well with my skincare underneath, which included sunscreen.
 It started to flake a lot, but I proceeded to apply my favourite Gucci Beauty foundation on top.
 It continued to ball up on my skin, but I couldn't feel too disappointed.
 Lube isn't really meant to be used in this way.
 I got to work on blending and the flaky bits finally disappeared, though they made a mess on my clothes.
 My skin did look very glowy (which I put down to the dewy feel of the lube and the highlighter in my blush) but I was most interested to see how long the makeup would last on my excessively oily skin.

-As you can see in the below TikTok video, after a couple hours of wear, my skin looked exactly the same (a win!) but I did notice some slipping towards the end of the day.
-That's pretty normal, though.
-So does lube make a good primer like everyone on TikTok says it does?
-In my opinion, you'd do better to stick to something that's been formulated for use under makeup, like the e.l.f Mint Melt Face Primer, £8, or the Milk Makeup Hydrogrip Primer, £14.50, both of which are adored by beauty obsessives and makeup artists.

 Advertisement